-Snakes usually enter your home in search for food like rodents.
+Snakes usually enter your home in search of food like rodents.
 During our inspection, we will also look for signs of a rodent infestation.
-The wildlife technician will help remove the snake safely and help uncover any other wildlife pest infestations.
+The wildlife technician will help remove the snake safely and help uncover any other wildlife infestations.

 South Carolina is home to 14 species of bats.
 In Lowcountry, property owners may discover bats roosting in attics, using these shelters to give birth.
 Bats have pups between mid-May to mid-August, but June is the most likely time.